Megan Thee Stallion Flaunts Her Insane Curves While Showing Off Her Ivy Park X Adidas Box

 Megan Thee Stallion recently joined the bevy of celebrities who were gifted with an exclusive box of Ivy Park X Adidas goodies.

-Prior to its official launch on Saturday, January 18, Beyonce gave many big names, including Kelly Rowland, Reese Witherspoon and Laverne Cox with several pieces from the athleisure line.
+Prior to its official launch on Saturday, January 18, Beyonce gave many big names — including Kelly Rowland, Reese Witherspoon, and Laverne Cox — with several pieces from the athleisure line.

 Megan shared with her 8.3 million Instagram followers that she also was given a box from the iconic star.
-In her Instagram video, “Crazy In Love” by Beyonce is heard as Megan comes down the stairs of her house to see her box.
-In the beginning of the video, she is rocking black sweat pants and a black graphic tee as she smiles throughout the video.
-As she assists her friend in opening the box, Megan begins to twerk in front of the trunk, which is a bright orange and burgundy color.
+In her video, “Crazy In Love” by Beyonce can be heard in the background as the “Hot Girl Summer” rapper comes down the stairs of her house to see her box.
+At the start of the clip, she is rocking black sweat pants and a black graphic tee while flashing a smile all throughout.
+As she assists her friend in opening it, Megan begins to twerk in front of the trunk, which is a bright orange and burgundy color.

-Megan then decides to put on something more comfortable for the remainder of the video.
-The “Hot Girl Summer” rapper is wearing black tight, high-waisted shorts and a black, long-sleeved crop top as she shakes her booty for the camera once again.
-She is moving her body and hair from side to side as her friend and her dog, 40e, prance around her.
-Megan is seen sorting through the various clothing, which is still in its packaging in the video.
-The Houston native is making multiple “shocked” faces as she shows her fans how excited she is about the collection.
+Megan switched to something more comfortable for the remainder of the video, opting for tight, high-waisted black shorts and a matching long-sleeved crop top as she shakes her booty for the camera once again.
+She moves her body and hair from side to side as her friend and her dog, 40e, prance around her.
+Megan is seen sorting through the various clothing items, which are still in their packaging.
+The Houston native makes multiple “shocked” faces as she shows her fans how excited she is about the collection.

-The video from Megan was well received from her Instagram followers.
-The “Big Ole Freak” artist received more than 1 million likes from her Instagram followers.
-She also received more than 9,000 comments from her fans at the time of publishing.
+The video from Megan was well-received from her Instagram followers.
+The “Big Ole Freak” artist received more than 1 million likes, as well as more than 9,000 comments from her fans at the time of publishing.

 “Save me some,” one fan demanded of the rapper.